jonatanwins/FYS4150/code_p2/README.md

 - [Installation](#installation)

 ## Introduction
-This is project 2 for FYS4150, TODO
+This is project 2 for FYS4150, we attempt to find eigenvalues and eigenvectors using the Jacobi Rotation Algorithm.

 ## Features
 - Scaling of equations